Sarah Cook cracks out her top tips and favourite recipes this National Baking Week.

 • Using a stabiliser like xanthan gum will help keep the peaks glossy and the finished product will hold together much better

 Aquafaba has taken on a bit of a cult status in the vegan cookery world, and rightly so because it really is amazing.
 There are websites and Facebook groups dedicated to it so you will never be lost for a recipe, or three.

-Vegetables in cakes are not new (carrot and walnut cake or pumpkin pie anyone?) but you don’t need to stop there.
+Vegetables in cakes are not new (carrot cake or pumpkin pie anyone?) but you don’t need to stop there.
 Get well on your way to five a day with options like chocolate and beetroot, butternut squash cake, parsnip cake, courgette cake and sweet potato brownies.